Kham300/mergeGraph/README.md

-How to extend your own graph for your needs from BaseGraph
+## Guide - How to extend your own graph for your needs from BaseGraph

 1. Implement all abstract methods
 2. Remember to add offset which comes from updateOffset method to all your drawings, which are moved while scrolling